Financial

 • Standard Lease Agreement:

-Prior to even thinking about the car that he wants to lease, Warrens’ monthly income would be taxed.
-Based on his level of income, he would have to pay £223.83 every month in income tax, as well as £164.32 in national insurance, meaning that Warrens’ take home pay each month (i.e. his monthly net salary) would be £1778.52.
+Prior to even thinking about the car that he wants to lease, Warren’s monthly income would be subject to tax.
+Based on his salary, he would have to pay £223.83 every month in income tax, as well as £164.32 in national insurance.

-Currently, the average leasing price (including VAT) for a Honda E comes out to £427 per month.
-With this agreement, Warren would pay using his net salary of £1778.52.
+If the average lease price (including VAT) for a Honda E is £427 per month, Warren would pay this amount using his net salary of £1778.52.

 £1778.52 - £427 = £1351.52